Kaneki-ken03/Project-Nimbus-RO/README.md

 the development team will maintain a donations wallet that will be set up to receive donations in the form of Nimbus or MATIC.

 //correct address once launched Donation Wallet Address: 0x05932c5B4d79c8b0bFc02Bb3b1309E67Daae8BcD (Only send MATIC or Nimbus to this Address.) //correct address once launched
 MATIC received from donations will be allotted in a 75%/25% split and the Nimbus token donations will be allocated 50%/50%

-75% MATIC collected along with 50% of the Nimbus tokens will be added to the liquidity pool; while the other 50% of Nimbus will be added to the project treasury once a month.
+75% MATIC collected along with 50% of the Nimbus tokens will be added to the liquidity pool; while the other 50% of Nimbus will be burned once a months.

-the remaining 25% MATIC collected from donations will be added to the project treasury and used to support further project development; this 25% will be subtracted from the total MATIC balance once a month.
+the remaining 25% MATIC collected from donations will be used to support further project development; this 25% will be subtracted from the total MATIC balance once a month.

 the tokens liquidity pool will be listed on Pancake Swap or similar exchanges.